 Jewelry is a wardrobe essential.
 From meaningful anniversary gifts to dazzling statement pieces and everything in between, jewelry carries a lot of value.

-To preserve both the cost and the sentimentality of your pieces, it’s important to keep your earrings, necklaces, bracelets, rings, and watches in good condition.
-But there are a lot of ways your jewelry can get damaged with everyday wear.
+To preserve both the value and the sentimentality of your pieces, it’s important to keep your earrings, necklaces, bracelets, rings, and watches in good condition.
+There are a lot of ways your jewelry can get damaged with everyday wear.
 Between tarnishing, scratches, loose prongs, dullness, and damage, these delicate wardrobe pieces can have a short lifespan.
+A jewelry extended warranty can save you from heartache and expensive repairs down the road.
+Install the Mulberry extension to see how affordable an extended warranty for your jewelry can be with our unlimited claims and coverage plan.

 1. Keep Your Jewelry Clean and Dry